The Magical Snæfellsnes Peninsula in West-Iceland - Part IV- Mt. Kirkjufell & Grundarfjörður and much more

 Next, we are going to visit the capital of the Snæfellsnes peninsula; Stykkishólmur town.

-I have added the 5th travel-blog on what there is to see and do on the return trip back to Reykjavík, where we will be visiting my favourite hidden waterfall, the old Viking parliament Þórsnessþing, a giantess in a mountain pass, a hot geothermal pool and walk on the rim of the most perfectly shaped crater I have ever seen here in Iceland.
+I have added the 5th travel-blog about Stykkishólmur town and what there is to see and do on the return trip back to Reykjavík, where we will be visiting my favourite hidden waterfall, the old Viking parliament Þórsnessþing, a giantess in a mountain pass, a hot geothermal pool and walk on the rim of the most perfectly shaped crater I have ever seen here in Iceland.

-I have written these four travel-blogs on Snæfellsnes peninsula as there is just so much history and places of interest everywhere you look.
+I have written these 5 travel-blogs about the Snæfellsnes peninsula as there is just so much history and places of interest everywhere you look.
 And I have added a lot of side-blogs.

 Here are links to all of the Snæfellsnes travel-blogs in this series: